 About Religious Studies

-The program in Religious Studies intends to develop in students critical understanding of the forms of religious phenomena in their cultural and historical contexts and a sensitivity to different value systems.
+The program in Religious Studies develops in students critical understanding of the forms of religious phenomena in their cultural and historical contexts and a sensitivity to different value systems.
 The program provides students with an introduction to the major religious traditions and to religion in the modern world.
-Because religion infuses human cultures in visible and invisible ways, Religious Studies places special emphasis on relating the religious dimension of human life to the humanities and social sciences.
+Because religion infuses human cultures in visible and invisible ways, Religious Studies places special emphasis on relating the religious dimension of human life to the humanities, sciences, and social sciences.

 Why Religious Studies?

-For students interested in more than just a course or two, we offer a fine Religious Studies major, as well as a minor, and a certificate program.
-A major in religious studies develops an informed understanding of the varied forms religion takes in human history and society.
-Students learn specifics of human religious behavior in many different contexts and using different methods, ranging from close attention to texts to examination of broad movements in the past and present.
-The special emphasis on the department is on using the tools of the humanities and social sciences to understand religions.
+Students often can’t stop after taking just a course or two.
+More power to you!
+We offer a cool Religious Studies major, as well as a minor, and a certificate program.
+A major in Religious Studies develops an informed understanding of the varied forms religion takes in human history and society.
+Students learn specifics of human religious behavior in context and use different lenses, ranging from close attention to texts to examination of broad movements in the past and present, to examine religion.
+We especially emphasize using the tools of the humanities and social sciences to understand religions.
 Such understanding includes a sensitivity to different cultures, world views and value systems.
 As Max Muller once said: “If you know one religion you know none.”
 You need to know another religion to see your own religion (or non-religion) in a fuller light.